Akula112233/labs-backend-challenge/README.md

     - clubs (Relationship Table)
       - When querying a user, very likely all of their clubs are needed
     - each entry has a locally unique ID (Integer)
+    - comments relationship to Comment table

+- Comment Model:
+  - Fields:
+    - user_id(integer)
+    - club_id(integer)
+    - text(string)
+    - each entry has a locally unique ID (integer)
+  - A comment is related to exactly one club and one user, but a user and a club can both have multiple comments

 - Tags Model & Clubs Model association table:
   - Fields: